LukeHeuser/notes/Java/what is Java.md

 * This is what allows Java to be executed on any OS

 ### Just-In-Time (JIT) Compiler
 The `JIT Compiler` compiles bytecode into native machine code that can then be executed directly by the CPU.
 This happens during the execution of a program.
 Hence the name..
 The JIT compiler dyanimcally generates machine code for frequently used bytecode sequences in Java applications.
-This process is effecient but can cost in memory usage.
+This process is effecient but can be costly in memory usage.
 The JIT compiler is tuned for long-running applications.
 Typically those found on servers.

 `-Xquickstart`: A command-line option that can be used to improve the performance of a short-running application